tedthepraimortis/Arcanum/README.md

 - CVars are:
 	- `arcanum_invert [true/false]`: Inverts the spell scroll direction of Fire/Alt-fire.
 Does not affect tree selection.
 Client-side CVar.

+### Known Issues
+---
+- Sometimes some runes can spawn above the sigil when floors are involved.
+This is unfixable due to the engine not allowing anything below the floor or above the ceiling unless it has +NOINTERACTION, but at that point you would be completely unable to trigger the runes.

 ### Incompatibilities
 ---
 - Josh's Action Bubbles seems to make the rune activation not work unless you are crouching.